MarginaliaSearch/www.marginalia.nu/content/release-notes/v2024-10-0/index.md

 ## Capture Function

-A new screenshot capture function has been added, screenshots are fetched/refreshed by page views on the site:-viewer, whether by human intervention or GoogleBot rambling.
+A new screenshot capture function has been added, screenshots are fetched/refreshed by page views on the site:-viewer, whether by human browsing or GoogleBot's rambling.
 Request throttling and re-fetch timers are in place to ensure this can't be used for abuse.
 This ensures that frequently viewed sites are kept up to date, and has helped the screenshot library grow quite considerably.
 [PR#120](https://github.com/MarginaliaSearch/MarginaliaSearch/pull/120)

 ## Pagination